 1. The kinematics and forces associated with thumb carpometcarpal (CMC) function and pathology

 2. The anatomy, microstructure, and immunofluorescent characteristics of the thumb CMC joint

 3. Pathomechaniics of CMC arthritis: biomechanical wear, injury, genetic, and environmental causes

 4. Archiving, vitalizing, and innovating medical and surgical knowledge, most recently with innovative iBook monographs

 Current Research and Scholarly InterestsWe are continuing to grow a glomerulonephritis cohort study, including immunologic characterization.
 We have completed interventional studies of preeclampsia exploring the nitric oxide, endothelin system and effects on glomerular function and morphometry.
 We continue to recruit patients for treatment and observational studies of glomerular disease, including FSGS, membranous and particularly IgA nephropathy.
 We also are actively studying renal disease in systemic amyloidosis.

-BioI grew up in the east bay area and was diagnosed with type 1 diabetes at age 12.
+BioI grew up in the east bay area and have had type 1 diabetes for 30+ years.
 I studied electrical engineering and computer science at U.C.
 Berkeley (Go Bears!) with the hope of applying my knowledge to diabetes technology.
-The significance of clinical practice became clear to me after my younger sisters also developed diabetes.
-I am devoting my life to advancing the care of diabetes in patients of all ages.
+The significance of clinical practice became clear to me after my siblings also developed diabetes.
+I am devoting my life to advancing the care of diabetes in people of all ages.